philgr7/4-player-chess-board/README.md

 # 4-player-chess-board

-An attempt to make a playable 4 player chess board from scratch.
+A basic playable 4 player chess board built from scratch (only using basic packages like numpy/matplotlib.pyplot)